Professor Robert Henry

 APPLICATION OF DNA TECHNOLOGY

-Over the years, his work has included the study of DNA-based methods for identification of plants and their pathogens, the development of molecular markers for plant breeding and the genetic transformation of plants.
+His work has included the study of DNA-based methods for identification of plants and their pathogens, the development of molecular markers for plant breeding and the genetic transformation of plants.
 A common focus of much of this work has been the application of DNA technology to the improvement of the quality of crops and agricultural and food products.
 Analysis of wild-plant populations, especially in Australia, has been used to support their conservation and use in agriculture or forestry.
 He has also played a significant part in the development of internationally significant methods for the analysis of plant carbohydrates (sugars, starch and cell-wall polysaccharides).

 He has played key roles in research funding agencies working with Grains Research and Development Corporation (GRDC, including a term as a board member), Sugar Research and Development Corporation (SRDC) and Rural Industries Research and Development Corporation (RIRDC) committees.
 He has also been active in the establishment and management of several Cooperative Research centres (CRCs).

-Professor Henry's research seeks to improve food and energy security by applying biochemical and molecular tools to the development of improved crop varieties.
+My research seeks to improve food and energy security by applying biochemical and molecular tools to the development of improved crop varieties.
 This research involves analysis of domesticated crops, wild relatives of crop species and potential new crop species.

 Research aims to define the basis of human selection for quality in food and non-food crops.
 These traits are critical to satisfying food and energy security because new plant varieties that may have higher yields may not be accepted for production by farmers if they fail to meet consumer expectations of quality and as a result are not marketable.